 One of my favorite elements from our annual gingerbread house decorating party this year was the concept of "Mixie Sticks," flavors the guests could add to their hot cocoas, in the style of the classic candy Pixie Stix.

 I came up with about fifty fun flavor ideas, but eventually pared myself down to just three.
-I'd bought three types of paper straws from Shop Sweet Lulu, and decided it would be easiest for all concerned if I made each straw color a different flavor.
+I had a bunch of pretty paper straws, and decided it would be easiest for all concerned if I made each straw color a different flavor.

 - 1/2 cup sugar per flavor

 - flavorings of your choice